alistair-hmh/es-next-fundamentals/README.md

 #### References

- Some types of JavaScript value are "Referencial".
+ Some types of JavaScript value are "Referential".
-- When you assign referencial variables, the reference to the memory location is passed into the variable.
+- When you assign referential variables, the reference to the memory location is passed into the variable.

 ```js
 const a = {foo: 'bar'}